openp2p-cn/openp2p/README.md

 ![image](/doc/images/newappedit_en.png)

-### 4.Use P2PApp
+### 4.Use Port ForWard (P2PApp)
-You can see the P2P application you just created on the "MyHomePC" device, just connect to the "local listening port" shown in the figure below.
+You can see the P2P application you just created on the "MyHomePC2" device, just connect to the "local listening port" shown in the figure below.

 ![image](/doc/images/p2pappok_en.png)

-On MyHomePC, press Win+R and enter MSTSC to open the remote desktop, input `127.0.0.1:23389 /admin`
+On MyHomePC2, press Win+R and enter MSTSC to open the remote desktop, input `127.0.0.1:23389 /admin`

    ![image](/doc/images/mstscconnect_en.png)